Risk Management for Bars, Taverns, Restaurants and Nightclubs

 To reduce your risks, protect your staff and patrons, and potentially lower your insurance premiums, follow a few steps.

-1. Enroll managers, servers, door hosts, bouncers and all employees in regular training courses that help them learn techniques that reduce risks.
-Potential trainings address legal responsibilities when serving alcohol, how to recognize and prevent intoxication and food safety.
+1. Enroll managers, servers, door hosts, bouncers and all employees in regular training courses that teach legal responsibilities when serving alcohol, how to recognize and prevent intoxication, and food safety.

 2. Hire experienced staff.
-Experienced staff are less likely to engage in risky behavior and some insurance companies give lower rates to establishments with staff who have over three years of experience.
+Experienced employees are less likely to engage in risky behavior and some insurers offer lower rates for establishments with staff who have longer industry experience.

 4. Limit free drink giveaways so you don't encourage intoxication.

-6. Be vigilant about reducing risks.
-Keep the floor clean, follow safe food guidelines, make repairs right away, ensure there's adequate outdoor lighting and take other steps to reduce risks around your establishment.
+6. Be vigilant about reducing risks: keep floors clean, follow safe food guidelines, make repairs promptly, ensure adequate outdoor lighting and take other steps to reduce hazards around your establishment.

 When you understand risk management for bars, taverns, restaurants and nightclubs, you can take the necessary steps to protect your employees and patrons.
 Talk to your insurance agent for more ideas on managing and reducing your risks.